Coggle is an online program, brought to us by Google, that allows us to work collaboratively on creating a concept map.

 Tertiary sources can be found on the "Getting Started" page of this guide.
 Start with the Stanford Encyclopedia of Philosophy - an online scholarly encyclopedia in the field and then consult at least 2 additional subject encyclopedias for information about your philosopher.
-To understand more about the views exposed in your passage, scan the entries on "Pythagoras" and "Pythagoreanism" (especially the section on Pythagorean women) to see if you can identify any overlapping views.
+To understand more about the views exposed in your passage, scan the SEP entries on "Pythagoras" and "Pythagoreanism" (especially the section on Pythagorean women) to see if you can identify any overlapping views.
 How do these women fit into the Pythagorean tradition?

 |Group 2: Aesara||Group 5: Hypatia|